Now onboarding families in NL & DE

 Forward a couple of emails

 School newsletter.
 Soccer schedule.
 Dentist confirmation.
-Fritz pulls out the dates and asks who's handling what.
+Fred pulls out the dates and asks who's handling what.

 03